martin-dold/smartMug/README.md

 - RGB LED
 - Battery case for AA batteries.

 The second part is a bayonet mount, with a female and a male part.
-Those are used to connect the mug the load cell.
+These are used to connect the mug the load cell.

 # Communication